worldamazing/plan/docs/overview.md

 ### A Note on the Transition: Safety and Healing in the "Meantime
 This understanding of human nature as fundamentally cooperative is the North Star of the World Amazing Plan.
 It is not, however, a naive belief that all individuals will be healed overnight.

-The 10,000-year distortion has caused profound harm, and some individuals are deeply trapped in reactive, violent patterns.
+Some individuals are deeply trapped in reactive, violent patterns.
 The transition to a healed world must be managed with both compassion and an unwavering commitment to the safety of the community.

 Therefore, the plan is clear: **we do not simply open the prison doors on Day 1.**